 The second issue that I came across is that the Built-in compliance policy will show a second entry for the system account.
 However, it shows a complaint on the user account.
 Well, let’s get into this.

-Built-in Device compliance Policy system error in Intune
+Built-in Device Compliance Policy system error in Intune

 This normally happens when devices have one local account other than the user is connected from.
-The compliance policy that we are pushing is only targeting that user who is enrolling with his/her account.
+The compliance policy that we are pushing is only targeting the user who is enrolling with his/her account.
 But intune detects the local account and shows an error for the system account.

 This error won’t create any issue whatsoever.
 You can assign conditional access or any policy from Intune; this won’t create any conflict.
 But if you want to remove this you can try targeting one compliance policy to the device.
 This may or may not work but apart from this, I have not come to any other resolution.
 If you do, feel free to notify me in the comments and I will update this post accordingly.

-That’s it my folks!
+That’s it, my folks!
 Have a good day!